Communicating with Sharepoint via SAS

 /*Get the physical path of a library using PATHNAME function*/ %LET LOC = %SYSFUNC(PATHNAME(SASDSN)); %PUT &LOC.; %let targetFile=buy.sas7bdat; filename filein "&loc./&targetFile."; filename details temp; proc http url="https://graph.microsoft.com/v1.0/me/drives/&driveId./items/&folderId.:/&targetFile.:/content" method="PUT" in=filein out=details oauth_bearer="&access_token"; run; %echofile(details); libname attrs json fileref=details; data fileDetails(keep=filename createdDate modifiedDate filesize); length filename $ 100 createdDate 8 modifiedDate 8 filesize 8; set attrs.root; filename = name; modifiedDate = input(lastModifiedDateTime,anydtdtm.); createdDate = input(createdDateTime,anydtdtm.); format createdDate datetime20. modifiedDate datetime20.; filesize = size; run; proc print;

-As you can see the SAS dataset from SAS is uploaded in my Sharepoint folder.
+As you can see, the SAS dataset from SAS is uploaded to my Sharepoint folder.

 Save Excel files to Sharepoint